Skip to main content

 Break the chains wherever you can, in partnership with peers

-Include Disabled people early in your ideation process, development and execution to build a lasting product or website.
+Ideally, you can always find a way to include Disabled people early or earlier in your ideation process, development and execution to build a lasting product or website.
 I am making a healthcare website for the County area where I live.
 From the very start I am partnering with peers who use Screen Readers to access websites to make sure its clear and navigable as possible with Semantic HTML.
 No Overlay, No fluff, just the source code that allows a reader to read.

 Testing early for accessibility uncovers issues when they are cheapest to fix.
 Early accessibility testing also creates a space for continuous feedback from real users — screen reader users, keyboard-only users, and people with cognitive differences.
 Engaging them early improves usability for everyone, surfaces edge cases developers might miss, and builds empathy into the product development process.

 Go to the heart.
 Where it matters.
-Healthcare.
+Healthcare should be a good place, the best it can be.
 Web Accessibility must be there if it is there at all in volunteer work.
 And we can only do it together.